 The Finance Master team onsite will execute all tasks required to customize the system as specified for the firm.
 However, the project team will need to identify what needs to be done, how it should be done, and how to use the systems options to make that new process happen.

 Therefore, a team of experienced employees will need to be assigned to this project effort.
-The board has agreed that up to five individual employees will be available as project team members on a part-time or full-time basis for the full duration of the project.
+The board has agreed that up to five individual employees will be available as project team members on either a part-time or full-time basis for the full duration of the project, as necessary.
 Their total utilization cannot exceed four Full Time Equivalent (FTE) employees at any point.
-Nevertheless, the project manager determines which employees and skill sets are needed and requests those employees.
+Nevertheless, the project manager will determine which employees and skill sets are needed and requests those employees.

 What needs to be done